corda/corda-docs/content/en/docs/corda-enterprise/4.6/notary/running-a-notary.md

 notary : { validating : true }
 ```

-See key_concepts_notaries_validation for more details about validating versus non-validating notaries.

 For clients to be able to use the notary service, its identity must be added to the network parameters.
 This will be
 done automatically when creating the network, if using network-bootstrapper.
 See corda-networks-index
 for more details.